Kong/docs.konghq.com/app/_src/gateway/install/kubernetes/cloud/eks.md

 Amazon EKS is a supported runtime for {{ site.base_gateway }}.

-## Configuring Kong

 ## Creating an ALB

 This guide creates ALBs using the Kubernetes `Ingress` resource.
-You will need the `aws-load-balancer-controller` [installed in your cluster](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.6/deploy/installation/) before following this guide.
+You will need the `aws-load-balancer-controller` [installed in your cluster](https://kubernetes-sigs.github.io/aws-load-balancer-controller/latest/deploy/installation/) before following this guide.

 1. Check that your cluster is running the `aws-load-balancer-controller`